 Step 8: How to file the response?

-Attached is a sample response which illustrates the format for the response to the office action.
+Attached is a sample response that illustrates the format for the response to the office action.

-When a response is drafted and ready for submission to the USPTO, it is normally done through EFS-Web.
+When a response is drafted and ready for submission to the USPTO, it is normally done through the Patent Center.